10 best graphic design project management software tools for creative teams in 2026

 Coda offers a Free Plan with basic features with limited functionality, including up to three docs, basic templates, and access to community support.

-From there on, they offer three paid packages, including Doc Maker Plan (starting at $10/user per month), Team Plan (starting at $30/user per month), and an Enterprise Plan with custom pricing.
+From there, they offer three paid packages: Pro (starting at $10/user per month), Team Plan (starting at $30/user per month), and an Enterprise Plan with custom pricing.

 Best for all company sizes that require data analysis and visualization

-Coda can be a valuable tool for various companies, from small startups to large enterprises, as it offers a range of features that can be customized to fit the needs of different organizations.
+Coda can be a valuable tool for companies of all sizes, from small startups to large enterprises, as it offers a range of features that can be customized to meet diverse needs.

-However, its ability to create interactive and dynamic documents makes it the best project management software for teams working on complex projects or those needing data analysis and visualization.
+However, its ability to create interactive, dynamic documents makes it the best project management software for teams working on complex projects or those requiring data analysis and visualization.

 Additional uses